ssi-dk/microreact_integration/README.md

 microreact_integration will need these environment variables to be set:

 - MICROREACT_BASE_URL: Base URL where Microreact is available
-- MICROREACT_ACCESS_TOKEN = Personal access token for a Microreact user
+- MICROREACT_ACCESS_TOKEN: Personal access token for a Microreact user

 ## Command-line scripts